mattlewis92/angular-calendar/README.md

 Then you can use the [`mwl-calendar-month-view`](https://mattlewis92.github.io/angular-calendar/docs/classes/calendarmonthviewcomponent.html), [`mwl-calendar-week-view`](https://mattlewis92.github.io/angular-calendar/docs/classes/calendarweekviewcomponent.html) and [`mwl-calendar-day-view`](https://mattlewis92.github.io/angular-calendar/docs/classes/calendardayviewcomponent.html) components in your app.
 For a full e2e example see the [demo source](https://github.com/mattlewis92/angular-calendar/blob/master/demos).

-To see all available API options see the auto generated [documentation](https://mattlewis92.github.io/angular-calendar/docs/).
-Full e2e examples will follow [in the future](https://github.com/mattlewis92/angular-calendar/issues/32)

 ### Module bundlers

 You can find quick start examples for all common module bundlers in the [examples](https://github.com/mattlewis92/angular-calendar/tree/master/examples) folder.